Effective participation of Annex III Organizations in Standardization

-This page describes the process supporting the Societal Stakeholders Organizations’ right to submit an Opinion
+This page describes the process supporting the Annex III Organizations’ right to submit an Opinion

 1 INTRODUCTION

-Standards have a broad impact on society, in particular on the safety and well-being of consumers, environmental protection, workers’ safety and working conditions and accessibility.
-Regulation (EU) 1025/2012, amended by EU Regulation 2022/480, stresses the importance of participation of societal stakeholders at national level and complementing this through support at the European level from the recognized European organizations representing consumers (ANEC), environmental interests (ECOS) and social interests (ETUC).
-The active contribution of these organizations is valuable for European standardization, in particular as the expertise needed to represent societal stakeholders effectively in the process of standards development at national level is often weak or absent.
+Standards have a broad impact on SMEs and society, in particular on the safety and well-being of consumers, environmental protection, workers’ safety and working conditions and accessibility.
+Regulation (EU) 1025/2012, amended by EU Regulation 2022/480, stresses the importance of participation of societal stakeholders and SMEs at national level and complementing this through support at the European level from the recognized European organizations representing consumers (ANEC), environmental interests (ECOS), social interests (ETUC) and SME interests (SBS).
+The active contribution of these organizations is valuable for European standardization, in particular as the expertise needed to represent societal stakeholders and SMEs effectively in the process of standards development at national level is often weak or absent.

-CEN and CENELEC in partnership with ANEC, ECOS and ETUC agreed to embark on a project ‘Effective participation of societal stakeholders in standardization’ to enable these organizations to play ‘a more central role in the standardization process’, to raise their profile and understanding of their role in standardization, and to create a more distinct working relationship.
+CEN and CENELEC in partnership with ANEC, ECOS, ETUC and SBS have looked into new measures to enable these organizations to play ‘a more central role in the standardization process’, to raise their profile and understanding of their role in standardization, and to create a more distinct working relationship.
+In particular, CEN & CENELEC agreed to grant them the right of Opinion.

-From 1 January 2017 on, Societal Stakeholder Organizations (SSO) that are referred to as Annex III organizations in EU Regulation 1025/2012 and that signed a partnership agreement with CEN or CENELEC - at present ANEC, ECOS and ETUC - have the right to submit an Opinion on (final) draft standards.
+From 1 January 2017 on, Societal Stakeholder Organizations (SSO) that are referred to as Annex III organizations in EU Regulation 1025/2012 and that signed a partnership agreement with CEN or CENELEC - ANEC, ECOS and ETUC - have the right to submit an Opinion on (final) draft standards.
+The right of Opinion was also granted to SBS, by the CEN and CENELEC Administrative Boards during the annual meeting on 24-27 June 2024, to be applicable from 2 September 2024 (69/2024 & 168/10).

-The Societal Stakeholder Organizations fill in a template to submit their Opinion.
-Apart from information on the submitting organization, details on the technical body, the work item, at what stage the standard is, and the Opinion itself, the submitter also provides information on the participation of the SSO in the development of the standard and comments already submitted (if any).
+The Annex III Organizations fill in a template to submit their Opinion.
+Apart from information on the submitting organization, details on the technical body, the work item, at what stage the standard is, and the Opinion itself, the submitter also provides information on the participation of the Annex III Organization in the development of the standard and comments already submitted (if any).

 The Opinion does not form part of the ballot and does not affect the outcome of the vote, nor does it affect the national delegation principle or challenge the consensus building.
 There is a clear distinction between an Opinion and a comment.
 There is no change regarding the right to submit comments during the standards development process.